Prepare for Ministry in the Way of Jesus

 Use the top menu to explore the full Admissions site and learn more about the Seminary.
 Or use this form to connect with our Admissions team.

-- Master of Divinity, including joint degrees in law and social work, as well as an emphases in Anglican/Episcopal studies, church planting, and urban ministry
+- Master of Divinity, including joint degrees in law and social work, as well as an emphases in adaptive and innovative ministry, Anglican/Episcopal studies, and urban ministry

 - Master of Arts in Pastoral Studies, including a joint degree in law and emphasis in Anglican/Episcopal studies